Dinosaurs of the

 Though Buckland was not the first person to find

-a Megalosaurus bone (Robert Plot described one as far back
+a Megalosaurus bone (Robert Plot described one as far

-to an unknown class of huge reptiles.
+belonged to an unknown class of huge reptiles.

-In 1842 Richard Owen, of England, wrote an
+In 1842 Richard Owen, of England, wrote

-article reviewing the fossil evidence of these large reptiles.
+an article reviewing the fossil evidence of these large reptiles.

 By then three species were well known: Megaloasurus, Iguanodon,